gnosis/pm-contracts/README.md

 Compile and Deploy
 ------------------
 These commands apply to the RPC provider running on port 8545.
-You may need to have TestRPC running in the background.
+You may want to have TestRPC running in the background.
 They are really wrappers around the [corresponding Truffle commands](http://truffleframework.com/docs/advanced/commands).

 ### Compile all contracts to obtain ABI and bytecode:
 ```bash